 - six-monthly Employer focus group covering specific topics and feedback and discussion around key issues/changes.
-Attended by representative employers from across the Fund. - regular liaison meetings with key employers and other employers as required - attendance at local Employer group meetings to provide updates on key Fund and Scheme issues/changes - supporting and attendance at the Annual Employer Meeting (AEM) to cover off Pensions Administration - where required, specific workshops or meetings with groups of employers
+Attended by representative employers from across the Fund. - regular liaison meetings with key employers and other employers as required - attendance at local Employer group meetings to provide updates on key Fund and Scheme issues/changes - supporting and attendance at the Annual Employer Meeting (AEM) - where required, specific workshops or meetings with groups of employers.

 The HPS team will also proactively review Employer performance to ensure that data quality issues are addressed, that contributions are paid on a timely basis and that employers return member information (e.g. new starters, leavers) in a timely fashion.
+HPS will report to the Administering Authority on employer performance.